HubertWojcik10/mlops_project/reports/README.md

 >
 > Answer:

+---
+**We unfortunately did not use the Compute Engine services for this project.
+We used Vertex AI for training as answered in Question 22.**
---- question 18 fill here --- Keerthi
+--- Keerthi

 ### Question 19